-This TechNote explains how the Air Valve element works and its typical application in HAMMER.
+This TechNote explains how the Air Valve element works and its typical application for transient simulations in HAMMER.

 The Air Valve element (sometimes referred to as a combination air valve or CAV) is typically placed at high points in the pipeline and other areas that are susceptible to sub-atmospheric pressure during a transient event.
 They allow air to enter into the system during periods when the head drops below the pipe elevation and expels air from the system when water columns begin to rejoin.
 After the air has been expelled and the pressure is positive, the valve becomes closed.

 If you are analyzing an existing system that has air valves, you should place them at the appropriate locations.
 If analyzing a proposed system or system improvements, you will likely want to first compute the transient simulation without the air valves.
 In the Transient Results Viewer, you would check the pressure envelope to identify critical points where air valves may help prevent vapor pockets.
 Then, you would place the air valves along your pipeline and compute the transient simulation for a range of air valve types and/or configurations.
 Comparing the profile animation or pressure envelope for each trial of air valve configuration (orifice size, air valve types, etc.) will give you a good idea of the sensitivity and behavior of the air valves in your system.